mzf11125/LiskIDRXHackathon/README.md

 - **Business Funding**: Create and invest in business proposals with detailed risk analysis
 - **AI-Powered Risk Assessment**: Advanced wallet analysis to evaluate borrower creditworthiness
 - **Pool Governance**: Participate in governance voting for lending pool parameters
-- **Multi-asset Support**: Support for multiple cryptocurrencies including IDRX, LSK, ETH, and BTC
+- **Multi-asset Support**: Support for multiple cryptocurrencies including IDRX, LSK, and many more

 ## How the App Works